2016 Team Bath netball season

 The 2016 Team Bath netball season saw Team Bath finish third overall in the 2016 Netball Superleague.
-In the third-place play-off they defeated Hertfordshire Mavericks 49–48 to finish the season as bronze medallists.
-During the regular season they finished fourth, level on points with Surrey Storm and Hertfordshire Mavericks in second and third place respectively.
+In the third-place play-off, they defeated Hertfordshire Mavericks 49–48 to finish the season as bronze medallists.
+During the regular season, they finished in fourth place, level on points with Surrey Storm and Hertfordshire Mavericks, who were in second and third place, respectively.
 Manchester Thunder topped the table.
-Team Bath lost 53–46 at Manchester Thunder in the play-off semi-finals.
+Team Bath lost to Manchester Thunder 53–46 in the play-off semi-finals.